 Large butterfly with a wingspan up to 5-1/8 inches.
 The upperside is dark brown to black with yellow bands.
 The broad yellow postmedian band is broken on the forewing but entire on the hindwing.
 The hindwing has a single black tail with a central yellow stripe.
 The thorax and abdomen are black with yellow stripes.
 The caterpillar is green above, with a pale brown head, and pinkish-brown below, with a yellow lateral line, a row of small blue spots on each abdominal segment and a yellow osmeterium.
 There are two large tan false eyespots on the thorax, with a large black center and a white area above.
 There is a small orange patch on the back with a blue spot on the leading edge.
 Older caterpillars are pale yellow.
 The chrysalis is green or pinkish-brown.

 Southeastern United States and Mexico; strays to New York in the north in the United States and to Cuba in the West Indies.

-At least three broods per year in Florida.
 Common to abundant in West Florida mid-February to late October; common to abundant in North Florida mid-January to late October; common to abundant all year in Central Florida and South Florida; scarce in the Keys.